 Possibilities with Placement

 The possibilities for placement lay the framework for how the bar will be used, so choose an area which speaks best to your intention for the space.
-If planning on serving pre-dinner party cocktails, consider keeping the bar close to the kitchen so that guests can breeze through the dining area with a Manhattan in hand.
+If planning on serving pre-dinner party cocktails, consider keeping the bar close to the kitchen so that guests can breeze through the dining area with an Old Fashioned in hand.
 If you prefer a night cap at the end of a meal, a separate room in the garage, basement, or outdoor space could be a more viable option as you leave the dining area in favor of a new setting.

 One of the most imperative features to implement in the bar area is adequate storage.
 Without enough space for bottle storage, countertops look cluttered and space for pouring cocktails becomes compromised.
 A great way to combat counter clutter is utilizing vertical space to build upwards.
 This will also add to the overall impact of the bar area, as decorating the wall space with additional bar amenities will add to the grandeur of the space.
 Consider also installing deep yet tall drawers so that bottles can be stored while standing for ease of use.

 When it comes to building your perfect bar, there are an abundance of possibilities for which amenities can be implemented into the space – a modest wine fridge for the occasional white, layers of wine racks for robust reds, an ice machine for a craft cocktail, or even a built-in keg for IPA aficionados.
 While all of these amenities would make a stunning addition, prioritize installing the ones which your household and guests will get the most use out of to avoid suffocating the bar area.